thomaspanji/streaming-iss-kafka/README.md

 The second is a file to read or consume the topic.
 I did some transformation before saved the processed data into CSV files.

+**Update:**

+I made modification for Kafka producer.
+The script is now can receive an argument to specify how long the stream will run for certain time.
+The arguments are:
+- `-o` or `--orbit` to specify how many orbits the stream will fetch from the API.
+I set an orbit take for 95 minutes, though actually around 90-93 minutes.
+- `-m` or `--minutes` to specify the stream explicitly runs for certain minutes.
+- `-h` or `--help` is a default argument to see description about the script and how to use it.

+> In the range of 24 hours, the ISS can orbit for about 16 times, depends on the altitude and gravitational forces.

 ## Steps to run